jrdngr/pngme_book/src/_introduction.md

 ## What are we making?

-We're making a command line program that lets you hide messages in PNG files.
+We're making a command line program that lets you hide secret messages in PNG files.
 Your program will have four commands:

 1. Encode a message into a PNG file
 2. Decode a message stored in a PNG file
 3. Remove a message from a PNG file
 4. Print a list of PNG chunks that can be searched for messages

-If that sounds scary or beyond your ability then this tutorial is for you.
+If that sounds scary and beyond your ability then this tutorial is _definitely_ for you.
 If you know how to program and you know your Rust basics, you can totally do this.

+It's important to remember that that this is __your__ project.
+You can implement it however you want.
+If you have ideas for cool features, go ahead and write them!

+Heck, you might not even need this tutorial.
+If you want to tackle this whole project yourself, [this page](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html) is all you really need.
+Go to town.